 Patents are examined to determine whether they are novel and inventive and meet other requirements.
 This means that if you come across a patent document which is relevant to your work, perhaps because a competitor describes a product as patented or patent-pending, or if you browse patent databases, you need to first be sure whether you are looking at a patent application or an actual granted patent.
 We have often come across people making wrong business decisions because they confuse the two.
 You can write anything you like in a patent application, and it will be published, but whether it will be granted is a different matter.
 If you are reading a granted patent which may be relevant to you, then you should check whether its renewal fees have been paid.

-The patent application process usually take quite a number of years, 4 to 7 years would be typical.
+The patent application process usually takes quite a number of years.
+Four to seven years would be typical.
 There are options to speed it up or slow it down.
 Obtaining a patent quickly can be commercially valuable in some circumstances but brings forward costs.
-Sometimes applicants try to keep patent applications pending for a long time to give them more options if an infringer comes along or to delay costs (or to put off the day when an application is finally refused...)
+Sometimes applicants try to keep patent applications pending for a long time to give them more options if an infringer comes along or to defer costs (or to put off the day when an application is finally refused...)

 7. Patent applications are published after 18 months